 Biofouling causes significant adverse impacts to marine ecosystems through the introduction of IAS, increasing fuel consumption in vessel navigation and increasing operational costs in other maritime industries.
 However, the assessment of impacts of IAS to marine ecosystem and species remain largely in scientific research stage due to the complicated and challenging aspects of valuating many marine ecosystem services.
 Hence, the role of science and academe communities on marine ecosystem research in the EAS Region is important.
-Also, the need for developing technologies for biofouling removal from ship's hull using advanced systems such as Remotely Operated Vehicle (ROV) is growing fast due to safety, efficiency as well as cost-effectiveness of the ship hull cleaning industries.
+Also, the need for developing technologies for prevention and removal of biofouling organisms from ship's hull as well as disposal of removed materials using advanced equipment such as In-water Remotely Operated Vehicle (ROV) and filter system is growing fast due to safety, efficiency as well as cost-effectiveness of the ship hull cleaning industries.

-Research and development (R&D) for biofouling management may be directed into two directions, namely: i) IAS research and ii) technology development on biofouling removal.
+Research and development (R&D) for biofouling management may be directed into two directions, namely: i) IAS research and ii) technology development on biofouling control.
 For IAS research, R&D communities on marine ecosystems in the EAS Region will need to collaborate more closely in order to identify the baseline of indigenous species and IAS in the region.
 Joint research and sharing results on IAS would enhance capacity and knowledge on biofouling management in the region.
-For technology development on biofouling removal, advanced technologies on removing biofouling species from ship's hull need to be developed in and introduced to the EAS Region in collaboration with the leading technology developers.
-Considering the differences in technological development level among the countries, technology transfer and exchange should be promoted in order to support the lesser developed countries in the region.
+For technology development on biofouling control, advanced technologies on preventing and removing biofouling species from ship's hull need to be developed in and introduced to the EAS Region in collaboration with the leading technology developers.
+Considering the differences in technological development levels among the countries, technology transfer and exchange should be promoted in order to support the lesser developed countries in the region.

 Strategic Objective 2 aims to promote the research and development on marine ecosystem and the ecology of IAS and technological development on biofouling removal from ship's hull.
-Although meaningful research results on marine ecosystem and IAS and advanced technologies on hull cleaning are being reported, further R&D would provide good basis for science and technology-based management on biofouling.
-Safe and cost-effective as well as affordable biofouling removal technologies would enable the biofouling management more applicable to the EAS countries.
+Although meaningful research results on marine ecosystem and IAS and advanced technologies on ship's hull cleaning are being reported, further R&D development would provide good basis for science and technology-based management on biofouling.
+Safe and cost-effective as well as affordable biofouling control technologies would enable the biofouling management more applicable to the EAS countries.